 Governmental funds report capital outlay as expenditures.
 However, in the Statement of Activities, the cost of those assets is depreciated over their estimated useful lives.

-Current year depreciation expense \$ (40,324)

-An decrease in compensated absences, and the corresponding revenue, is not reported in governmental funds.

-Compensated absences \$ 12,423
+Current year expenditures for capital assets \$ 50,546 Current year depreciation expense \$ (95,392) An increase in compensated absences, and the corresponding reported in governmental funds.
+Compensated absences \$ (552)

 NOTE 3.
 CAPITAL ASSETS AND DEPRECIATION